life-itself/artearthtech.com/content/blog/human-nature-stories.md

 Maria Papaspyrou, Mac Macartney, Amisha Ghadiali, Liam Kavanagh

-For more information on the guest speakers, please see [here](https://www.facebook.com/events/2474328776113672/ "here")
+For more information on the guest speakers and for tickets, please see [here](https://www.facebook.com/events/2474328776113672/ "here")